What is Click and Mortar?

 With the success of internet companies like Amazon, most traditional companies are turning to click and mortar models to reach more customers.
 Companies such as Nordstrom and Best Buy are benefiting from the click and mortar model due to the ability to provide customers with an enhanced shopping experience.

-Customers gain the advantage of choosing whether to physical buy the products or enjoy the seamless online shopping experience.
+Customers gain the advantage of choosing whether to buy the products in person or enjoy the seamless online shopping experience.
 Either way, customers enjoy great flexibility, convenience, and more choices.
-The company also benefits from increased revenues since it can target online buyers using search engine ads and other marketing efforts.
+The company also benefits from increased revenues, since it can target online buyers using search engine ads and other marketing efforts.

 From Bricks to Clicks

 With the growth of the e-commerce industry, most brick and mortar businesses are setting up an online store where customers can browse and order products.
-Customers can then order the products and get them shipped to their home or at a specific pickup location near their workplaces or homes.
+Customers can have the products shipped to their home or to a specific pickup location near their workplace or home.
 Alternatively, retailers can provide an in-store Wi-Fi to allow customers to view offers while they shop at physical stores.
-The retailer can then use the customer data to make recommendations and provide discounts on specific products depending on their purchase history.
+The retailer can then use the customer data to make recommendations and provide discounts on specific products, depending on the customer’s purchase history.

-Retailers who sell high-end products like designer clothing, perfumes, jewelry and electronic products also prefer the click and mortar business model as an omnichannel way of reaching their customers.
-People who buy these products sometimes want to physically feel of the products before they can purchase them online.
-For example, a customer who wants a designer suit wants to know the type of fabric and size before making an order online.
+Retailers who sell high-end products such as designer clothing, perfumes, jewelry, and electronic products also prefer the click and mortar business model as an omnichannel way of reaching their customers.
+People who buy these products sometimes want to physically feel the products before they purchase them.
+For example, a customer who wants a designer suit wants to know the type of fabric and size before making a buying decision.
 If customers do not want to wait for shipping, they can buy the item at the physical shop or order it online and get the product delivered to a physical drop location near their home or place of work.

 From Clicks to Bricks

-While traditional businesses are integrating online stores into their model, some online-only retailers are setting up physical stores to increase their customer experience.
-The main reason for integrating offline operations into their model is to provide the customers with an opportunity to see, touch and test the products before making an order.
-Some customers lack the confidence to purchase certain products online either because the items may become too big, too small or be different from what they were looking for.
-A physical store acts a showroom where customers can come and experience the products they see online.
+While traditional businesses are integrating online stores into their model, some online-only retailers are setting up physical stores to enhance their customer experience.
+The main reason for integrating offline operations into their model is to provide the customers with an opportunity to see, touch, and test the products before buying.
+Some customers lack the confidence to purchase certain products online, either because the items may vary in size or be different from what they were looking for.
+A physical store acts as a showroom where customers can come and experience the products they see online.

 Online retailers also benefit from reduced marketing expenses when they go offline.
 An online-only business incurs a lot of costs on marketing to bring traffic to their website.
-However, if the business wants to scale down its marketing costs, a physical store can bring additional customers without spending too much on advertising.
-A physical store also helps companies to establish themselves as the market leaders in specific industries since most customers tend to recognize a brand with its physical location.
+However, if the business wants to scale down its marketing costs, a physical store can bring in additional customers without spending too much on advertising.
+A physical store also helps companies to establish themselves as market leaders in specific industries, since most customers tend to recognize a brand with a physical location.

 Modeling an eCommerce Business